 Selecting the Right Reptile or Amphibian

-There are nearly 6000 species of amphibians and over 10,000 reptile species worldwide, and it is not surprising that there is a dazzling variety of frogs, salamanders, lizards, snakes and turtles as pets.
+There are over 8700 species of amphibians and over 10,000 reptile species worldwide, and it is not surprising that there is a dazzling variety of frogs, salamanders, lizards, snakes and turtles as pets.
 Collectively known as herpetofauna (or herps), reptiles and amphibians are found in diverse habitats throughout the world, ranging from tropical rainforests in South America to dry, rocky outcrops in Australia.
 Owning a reptile or amphibian is a special opportunity to recreate the habitat and micro-climate to which these species are adapted and learn about these fascinating creatures.

 Choosing the Right Species